Cloud Gate: Man in Bean protest

 During the 2025 Lollapalooza festival, a group of protesters began calling for the release of a man who they satirically claimed was trapped inside of the Cloud Gate.
 According to the coalition, chief architect Anish Kapoor stole a baby and put him inside the sculpture during its construction, where he has remained since 2004.
 The posts on the protestors' social media accounts, which quickly gained tens of thousands of followers, urged the public to contact the alderman of Chicago's 42nd Ward, Brendan Reilly, to demand the man's release.
-Reilly's office received a large amount of contacts regarding the group's claim, which they denied.
+Reilly's office received a large number of contacts regarding the group's claim, which they denied.
 The coalition responded by claiming that "Big Bean" was lying to the public.
 There is no evidence of a man living inside The Bean; it has been called a 'hoax' by many.
 The motive behind the group's action is unknown, although some have speculated that it may be performance art commenting on the state of journalism.

 Border Patrol controversy

 In November 2025, Block Club Chicago reported that dozens of U.S. Border Patrol agents had gathered to take pictures at Cloud Gate after earlier immigration raids in the Mexican-American neighborhood of Little Village.
-As they took pictures, one Border Patrol agent reportedly told others, "Everyone say, 'Little Village.'"
-Kapoor criticized Border Patrol agents for taking pictures at the sculpture in comments to the art news publication Urgent Matter, in which he likened them to "Nazis" and condemned them for shouting "Little Village" as a "fascist battle cry."
+As they took pictures, one Border Patrol agent reportedly told others, "Everyone say, 'Little Village.
+Kapoor criticized the Border Patrol agents for taking pictures at the sculpture in comments to the art news publication Urgent Matter, in which he likened them to "Nazis" and condemned them for shouting "Little Village" as a "fascist battle cry."